lavilladaa/lavilladaa/README.md

 - 👋 Hi, I’m Laura Villada.
 I am a woman passionate about programming with a great curiosity for the development of technological products that provide solutions and experiences to people.
 I love being creative and learning new things.
-- 👀 I’m interested in a career change and I would love to work in software development.
-- 🌱 I’m currently improving my skills in React and learning Ruby on rails.
+- 🌱 I’m currently working as a software developer in Ruby on Rails at kommit.
 - 📫 lavilladaa@unal.edu.co
 - https://www.linkedin.com/in/laura-villada-atehortua/
 <!---